hasura/promptql-sample-ecommerce-app/README.md

-Here is a sample README for the repository:

----

 # PromptQL Sample eCommerce App

 This is a sample eCommerce application using Hasura PromptQL.
 Follow the steps below to set it up.